Nave-ena/text-to-image/README.md

 # text-to-image
-Text is converted into image.
+Text is converted into image using python.
 There are two files:
      Image shown in desired location and image displayed on local hosts.